Groupon basks in Facebook light, for now

 By Alistair Barr

-SAN FRANCISCO Groupon Inc shares jumped to their highest level of 2012 Thursday as the daily deal company got a boost from social networking euphoria sparked by Facebook's IPO filing.
+SAN FRANCISCO, Feb 2 Groupon Inc (GRPN.O) shares jumped to their highest level of 2012 Thursday as the daily deal company got a boost from social networking euphoria sparked by Facebook's IPO filing.

 Facebook filed to raise about $5 billion Wednesday in what would be the largest Internet IPO ever.